2019 LEADERSHIP SYMPOSIUM

 - Platinum Sponsorship (Only 1 Available) – Company logo on signage on the main stage for Thursday and Friday keynote speakers as well as on this website.
 Host of the Thursday Networking Reception from 5-6pm at the convention center with an opportunity to speak to the audience and share how your company cultivates leadership in its employees.
 (Food and beverage must be purchased by the sponsor through the convention center. ) $2,000

-- Gold Sponsorship (1 Available) – Company logo on signage on the main stage for Thursday and Friday keynote speakers as well as on this website. $1,000
+- Gold Sponsorship (SOLD OUT) – Company logo on signage on the main stage for Thursday and Friday keynote speakers as well as on this website. $1,000

 Yakima Convention Center